This guide gives a step by step overview on how to add Sequent to an existing Rails application.

 Rails uses Zeitwerk for autoloading and reloading.
 To ensure your domain classes will also benefit from this feature, put them under a subdirectory of the app folder and adhere to the Rails naming conventions.

-One caveat is that this leads to an explosion of small files containing singular Events and Commands.
-The preference of the Sequent team is to group all Events and Commands in a single file (e.g. events|commands.rb).
+One caveat is that this leads to an explosion of small files containing singular Event classes and Command classes.
+The preference of the Sequent team is to group all Event classes and Command classes in a single file (e.g. events.rb / commands.rb).
 Luckily in Zeitwerk this is still possible.
 An example folder structure:

 app/